Caitlin Stasey: Acting

-Stasey made a career breakthrough in September 2003 when she was cast in the children's TV series The Sleepover Club, playing Francesca 'Frankie' Thomas, the self-appointed leader of the club.
-Stasey made a brief return to the character of Frankie, in the second series of The Sleepover Club in 2006.
+Stasey's career started in September 2003, when she was cast in the children's TV series The Sleepover Club, playing Francesca 'Frankie' Thomas, the self-appointed leader of the club.
+She made a brief return for the second series, appearing the first episode in 2006.

 After a year studying and attending auditions, in April 2005 Neighbours casting director Jan Russ cast her as Rachel Kinski.
 Her first episode was aired on 18 August.
 Stasey left Star of the Sea College after landing the part of Rachel, but continued to study on a distance education programme.
 In September 2008, Stasey announced in an interview to the Herald Sun that she would be leaving Neighbours in the coming weeks, primarily to concentrate on her end of year VCE exams.
 The producers stated that her character would not be 'killed-off', allowing Stasey the chance to return.
 Stasey said "I want to know that when I finish my exams and get my score, it is representative of my abilities, my exams start in November and I want to be able to give them my full concentration."

 In 2008, Stasey was chosen to star in the movie adaptation of the teen novel, Tomorrow, When the War Began as the lead character Ellie Linton, a teenage girl who documents her time with a group of friends fighting the invasion of Australia.
-During 2008, Stasey was linked to the live action film of video game/comic series Wonder Boy.
-However, it was shut down by Sega.
+During 2008, Stasey was linked to a potential live action film of the video game franchise Wonder Boy, before Sega cancelled the proposal.
 Robin Morningstar revived the project as a CGI movie, but Stasey withdrew to be in the film adaptation Tomorrow, When the War Began.
 Her CGI character, although with a new voice, retains her face.
 In December 2008, she appeared in the Christmas pantomime Snow White at Norwich Theatre Royal.

 From 2013 to 2015, Stasey appeared in the American television series Reign as Kenna, a lady-in-waiting to Mary, Queen of Scots.
 From 2013 to 2016, she had a recurring role in the ABC2 series Please Like Me.

 In 2013, she starred in the independent comedy-horror film All Cheerleaders Die as Maddy.
 The following year, she appeared in the movie I, Frankenstein as Keziah from the gargoyle order.

 On 22 February 2016, Stasey was cast in the Fox drama APB as Ada Hamilton, The pilot received a series order on 10 May. which premiered in February 2017.
 The show was cancelled after one season in May 2017.

 Stasey played ATF Agent Anya Ooms in the 2018 legal drama series For the People.

+In April 2023, Stasey was featured in the music video for "One That Got Away" by MUNA.